In-Kind Donations

 How Do We Support Conservation?

 Numerous studies have confirmed that government-protected forests can never hope to contain and protect all the flora and fauna present in biodiversity hotspots.
 A large responsibility falls on the shoulders of private citizens and organizations to create forest corridors and refuges for plants and animals that fall outside national parks (or have spatial needs that are larger than a single park).
 Our field courses and research programs target these sites.
 We bring a global population of students to our field sites annually, which contributes heavily to making each site economically viable.
-Approximately 40% of the fees for our activity-based courses go toward field station fees, which directly support local conservation efforts.
+Approximately 50% of the fees for our activity-based courses go toward field site fees, which directly support safeguarding the local forests from resource extraction.

 How Do We Support #WomenInScience?